2023 Employment Discrimination Statistics Employees Need to Know

 Employment Discrimination by Discrimination Type

-In Fiscal Year 2023, the EEOC received 81,055 new charges of discrimination, representing a more than 10% increase from the previous fiscal year.
-The agency also handled more than 522,132 calls—an almost 10% increase from FY 2022—and managed over 25% more emails from the public than the previous year.
+In Fiscal Year 2022, the EEOC received 73,485 new discrimination charges, representing an almost 20% increase from the previous fiscal year.
+The agency also handled more than 475,000 calls—an 18% increase from FY 2021—and managed 32% more emails from the public than the previous year.

-The most prevalent type of discrimination charge is retaliation, totaling 37,898, or 51.60% of the cases in the U.S., according to the latest employment discrimination statistics.
-Additional types of employment discrimination charges in FY 2022 and their respective case numbers and percentages:
+The most prevalent type of discrimination charge is retaliation, totaling 37,632, or 55.80% of the cases in the U.S., according to the latest employment discrimination statistics.
+Additional types of employment discrimination charges and their respective case numbers and percentages:

-In a 2023 survey, 91% of employees in the United States said they have experienced workplace discrimination.
+In 2022, 61% of employees in the United States say they have witnessed workplace discrimination.

 These employment discrimination statistics are just part of employees’ valuable information to protect their rights.
 Let’s break it down some more.